patrickleet/moab-app/README.md

-# moabApp Artists
+# Ninsaki

 Demonstrates:

-1. GraphQL schema, resolvers, models, and connectors to read from moabApp REST API
+1. GraphQL schema, resolvers, models, and connectors to read from iHeartRadio REST API
-2. Web server using Express, and Apollo Server
+2. Web server using Express, with SSR
 3. React app with Redux, React Router, and Apollo Client

 ## Running the app